What happens during investigative interviews in Wyoming?

 The State of Wyoming Attorney General's Office often uses investigative interviews in its investigations under the Consumer Protection Act.
 What happens during these interviews?

 The interviews are usually held in Cheyenne, Wyoming.
 This happens to be the local address for many of the Wyoming companies under investigation, and the Attorney General's Office is located there, so it makes sense to have the interviews there.
-There are several locations in Cheyenne that can serve as interview rooms.
-The Office usually chooses a quite location, with a waiting area.
-The Wyoming State Library at 2800 Central Avenue is a popular choice.

 For efficiency reasons, the Office tries to set several interviews the same day.
 Some interviews may even be "stacked," meaning that there are multiple interviews set during the same time, with those that show up advancing to be interviewed over no-shows.

 A court reporter is present and records every interview.
-Also present is one or two attorneys from the Office and a staff person.
+Also present are one or two attorneys from the Office and perhaps a staff person.
 The company representative and the company attorney are also present.
 Under Wyoming's rules governing the unauthorized practice of law, the company attorney must either be a Wyoming attorney or in-house counsel for the company's whose employee or officer is being interviewed.
 Local counsel is allowed.

 The Office will proceed formally with the interview, very similar to a deposition in a civil action.
 The company representative does not have much of an opportunity to make a record during the interview, but some clarification of the record is usually allowed.
 The Office may review some documents with the company representative during the interview.
 These will often become exhibits for the record that the court reporter makes for the interview.